jorosun/MarsRover/README.md

 ### Assumptions
- For the purpose of this task the assumption has been made that the Plateau is a square/rectangular grid,
+ For the purpose of this task the assumption has been made that the Plateau is a square/rectangular grid, At the moment my code is only working with hard coded values.
+Future versions will take input from the User Interface.
+ I have got the start/skelton of these functions in folder src/ui

 ## How the Mars Rover Works
 This section contains definitions for the Rover and Plateau, and the input/output